bucs110fall2023/final-project-gaming-zone/README.md

 Test Steps:
 1. Start the game.
 2. Play until either the player 1 or the player 2 wins.
-3. Verify that the code that checks the conditions for winning works.
+3. Verify that the code that checks the conditions for a win by printing a string confirming a win.

-Expected Outcome: The game should display a "player 2 Wins!", "player 2 Loses.
-Try Again.", or "It's a tie." message when the game ends.
+Expected Outcome: The terminal will have a "We have a winner!" desplayed on it.

 Test Case 5: Error Handling